 - Disability, including service animals

-- Retaliation – Tenants are protected against retaliation of any kind related to filing a complaint related to the Fair Housing Act or other federal programs.
+- Retaliation – Tenant protection applies against retaliation of any kind related to filing a complaint related to the Fair Housing Act or other federal programs.

 The majority of states also prohibit landlords from raising rent as punishment in response to you acting within your legal rights.
 For instance, if you report a health hazard that results in an inspection or action against the landlord, they can’t raise your rent in response to that action.